scottbreenmsft/scripts/Intune/RBAC/IntuneBulkScopeTagTool/README.md

-#Summary
+# Summary
-A applyor remove one or more Intune scope tags across multiple objects.
+A tool to apply or remove one or more Intune scope tags across multiple objects.